jdc-cunningham/esp01-hydration-sensor/DEVLOG.md

 - [ ] write basic "mobile" app
 - [ ] do a test of battery duration/consumption over a day

+### 03/10/2021
+I ordered a bunch of parts for electronic switching so I'm delayed again.
+I also decided to just abandon the solar cells.
+I tried it on a 4-cell can battery set and they didn't do jack squat.
+So... going for decent battery capacity and hopefully low-ish draw over time.
+I still want the 8 analog inputs and voltage sensor capability.
+I ordered some 2N2222A transistors(testing those now).
+I also ordered some logic-level MOSFETs as the other ones I bought are not that... can't be triggered reliably with pins from an Arduino.
+Those are IRL7833 which I have not received yet.
+The battery is a 2S pack LiPo 1.1Ah capacity.
+Interestingly I also ordered these 3Ah Li-ion cells with built in chargers.
+I could step those up to 5V and in theory have more capacity than the 2S packs... either way some regulation is needed.
+I think I'll save the cell batteries for the small robot.

+Alright testing this 2N2222A transistor now, never used one before.
+Intent is to turn a power source on/off that will power all the sensors in parallel and also the voltage sampling(by voltage divider).
+It's the same as the MOSFET as far as me not knowing how to wire it.

+Luckily I have 200 tries to get it right lol... insane I had to buy a giant bag otherwise a smaller bag would have costed more funny.

+So I think base is the trigger voltage, collector is the input voltage and then emitter is the "ground" or release voltage.

+Hmm it is working but the max voltage is 2.810V and low is 0.022V vs. the input voltage of 5V

+Yeah... so I guess that's [expected](https://electronics.stackexchange.com/a/125670/80759) about the voltage drop.

+Well I'll get the logic MOSFETs in tomorrow will try those.

 ### 03/04/2021
 This is the plan I have now.
 I will stagger-connect the analog pins and use the previous pin to power the next pin when doing a measurement by digital out.
 I think it's just under the operating voltage of the moisture sensor but this way the sensors aren't always on.
 Since now it can support up to 8 moisture sensors(wanted to use all pins).
 So the design has changed too, see the drawing below.
 Will have a port to accept more moisture sensors.
 The code will scan all analog values and send them but the web interface can say if it will ignore them or not.
 I'll also measure the voltage of the device so I can tell when I need to charge it.
 The intent at the moment is to constantly charge the battery with something like 30mA...
 I think generally the whole unit will only use around that amount at a time.
 The Seeeduino has an operating current looks like of [13.3mA](https://twitter.com/nicho810/status/1287990412758487040?lang=en).